Need a little help talking to your parents and siblings about elder issues? Need help with the basics of eldercare?

 Making difficult decisions can be a stressful process and lead to disagreements, conflict and even expensive court proceedings.
 As families age, the dynamics often become more complicated and entrenched, especially for siblings.
 Old conflicts can make collaboration and communication even more difficult.
 Geographic distance, differing economic means and concerns for immediate families can add to the challenges.
 Coming together for family decision-making can seem overwhelming.

 With help, family members can share information, explore and evaluate options, and develop workable solutions through a process that promotes open and positive communication.
 A mediator is a neutral, who does not offer advice but facilitates solutions that will work for the family as a whole.

 If everyone is not yet willing to sit down to talk, I can help you with strategies to move forward.

 Call Us: 650.479.5949

 Usually in just one meeting we can get your family working together to plan for your aging parents future.
-We may even be able to have our meeting online.

 These are just a few of the issues Bay Area Elder Mediation can help resolve:

 Richard H. Schwachter, JD has been a practicing attorney for over 40 years, a senior himself, and an Elder Mediator for over 10 years.
 He has had advance Elder Mediation training at Pepperdine University School of Law, Straus Institute for Dispute Resolution and taught and lectured on elder mediation and planning.
 He has hands on experience as a resident Elder Advocate Field Ombudsman for San Mateo County, CA. He is a licensed Certified Civil Circuit Mediator in Florida and a listed ADR provider in the Santa Clara Superior Court, California.
 He is a graduate of Case Western Reserve Law School and the University of Wisconsin.
 He is an author an artist and a proud grandfather of five.